 - 7.12 Notes of all interviews and telephone conversations must be recorded contemporaneously, or as soon as possible after the event.
 These notes should be retained, so they can be produced if necessary, for either Court proceedings or any commissioning agencies. - 7.13 Most commissioning agencies require that a confidential file is maintained for each case, including member's own notes, reports, and other documents received during the course of their involvement. - 7.14 Members should maintain a system for recording details of activities undertaken, time spent, and disbursements, to enable accurate invoicing and accounting.
-Members should act in accordance with the requirements of the organisation or contractor who has commissioned the work when submitting any claim for payment. - 7.15 Members should agree with the commissioning agency how their files should be stored during the course of their involvement, and how files should be disposed of upon completion of the work and in compliance with the Data Protection Act 2018.
+Members should act in accordance with the requirements of the organisation or contractor who has commissioned the work when submitting any claim for payment. - 7.15 Members should agree with the commissioning agency how their files should be stored during the course of their involvement, and how files should be disposed of upon completion of the work.